Meet The Uphold Team

 Michael Terceiro

 Michael is a commercial lawyer who specialises in competition and consumer law.
 He has run his own law firm since 2008.
 He previously worked at the Australian Competition and Consumer Commission for fifteen years in a variety of roles.
 Relevantly, Michael has also completed the Intermediate Theology Certificate through Moore College and a Masters in Dispute Resolution through the University of New South Wales.
-Michael attends the New Life Christian Church in Blacktown.
-Prior to attending New Life, Michael attended various Presbyterian Churches.
-He has served as a Director/Company Secretary of Tyndale Christian School and undertaken pro bono legal work for various religious groups including Presbyterian Youth, Generate Ministries and Ministry Training Strategy (MTS).
+Michael attends New Life Christian Church in Blacktown.
+Prior to attending New Life, Michael attended various Presbyterian churches.
+He has served as a director/company secretary of Tyndale Christian School and undertaken pro bono legal work for various religious groups including Presbyterian Youth, Generate Ministries and Ministry Training Strategy (MTS).
 Michael sees his legal ministry as being focused on assisting Christian organisations to comply with relevant secular laws.

 Emma Thornett